azu/eslint-plugin-typescript-compat/README.md

 You can configure browser targets in your `package.json`.

-Example) Your project need to support IE 11.
+For example, Your project need to support IE 11.

 ```diff
 {